ros2/design/articles/unique_network_flows.md

 Upon receiving the publisher/subscription creation request, the RMW implementation assigns unique flow identifiers according to the `require_unique_network_flow` option value.

-The default value of the option is a `UNIQUE_NETWORK_FLOW_NOT_REQUIRED` which indicates to the RMW implementation that a unique network flow is not required.
+The default value of the option is `UNIQUE_NETWORK_FLOW_NOT_REQUIRED` which indicates to the RMW implementation that a unique network flow is not required.

 The value `UNIQUE_NETWORK_FLOW_STRICTLY_REQUIRED` indicates to the RMW implementation that a unique network flow is strictly required.
 If not feasible, the RMW implementation must flag an error and not create the associated publisher/subscription.